 Rear accesses were a standard feature of service area design from the very start.

 As early as 1961, the Ministry of Transport were complaining about the gates at Newport Pagnell having been left open.
 They were shocked that three vehicles being seen abusing it in 10 minutes - particularly impressive when you consider how empty the motorway would have been at the time!
+The Ministry of Transport were frustrated by this because, as the landowner, they treated this as abuse of their land, and made numerous complaints to operators about it.

 At one stage rear accesses were considered so important to service area design that one service area considered on the M1 in the 1960s would have had both rear accesses bridge a railway line: a considerable investment for what was basically an optional extra.

 When Rownhams was planned in 1971, local residents were deeply concerned about the Rear Access being abused.
 This became a regular topic of correspondence as soon as it opened in 1976.
 In 1978 the Department of Transport eventually admitted that they had no suggestions as to how this could be addressed.
+The contract for Sandbach (opened 1975) was the first to explicitly state that the Rear Access must be controlled.

 Despite staff not wanting to get out and lock it, a gate and padlock remained the only way of securing these exits until 1977, when Keele trialled a rising bollard system.
 Being close to the University, Keele was a popular shortcut for students.
 The rising gate was too expensive to roll out immediately, and frequently attracted vandalism.

 With more families owning a car and fewer deliveries coming from the local area, rear accesses became less important, although they continued to be included for convenience.
-In 2008, a new rule was introduced stating that all new services must have the rear access permanently sealed off.
+In 2008, a new rule was introduced stating that all new services must have the Rear Access permanently sealed off.
 This means emergency traffic can use the rear access to get to the service area, but not to join the motorway.

 Services with Rear Accesses